pharo-nosql/voyage/mc/Voyage-Mongo-Tests.package/VOMongoReplicaSetTest.class/README.md

-Test for Voyage-Mongo's Replica Set support.
+Tests for Voyage Mongo Replication support.

-Execute this command-line script  to  set up the external mongodb environment.
+Follow these steps in command-line  to  set up the external mongodb environment:

 ```
 # set up some variables
 baseRepo=/home/tinchodias/dev/voyage/testreplicationdb/
-replSet=foo
+replSet=demo2

 # only first time: create db dirs
 for i in `seq 1 3`;